Glenn L. Martin: The Glenn L. Martin Company moves to Maryland

 In 1925, the Industrial Bureau contacted Glenn Martin at his plant in Cleveland, Ohio.
 It was the Bureau's job to attract Martin to Maryland.
 After speaking with Martin, a site in Middle River was chosen.
 From this point it was a three-year-long struggle to acquire the land needed from forty-five property owners.
 This struggle involved convincing the citizens that this was going to become a booming industry and would provide many jobs in the area.
 In 1928, the Glenn L. Martin Company moved to Maryland, bringing hundreds of much needed jobs, an airport, and a booming aviation industry.
 In 1931 he joined the Maryland Club.

 Death

 He died from complications of a stroke on December 5, 1955, in Baltimore, Maryland.

 Legacy

 Martin's donations to the University of Maryland, College Park, created the Glenn L. Martin Institute of Technology, which includes the A. James Clark School of Engineering.
-The University's wind tunnel and a classroom building (the home of the Department of Aerospace Engineering and other units) also bear Martin's name.
+The university's wind tunnel and a classroom building (the home of the Department of Aerospace Engineering and other units) also bear Martin's name.

+Martin donated 2,569 acres to the Fish and Wildlife Service to create Glenn Martin National Wildlife Refuge on the Eastern Shore of Maryland.

 The Glenn L. Martin Stadium on the campus of Kansas Wesleyan University opened in 1940; it was demolished in 2014.

+In 1945, Glenn L. Martin founded the AAABA National Baseball Tournament in Johnstown, Pennsylvania.
+The tournament continues to be played each August at the Point Stadium.